thegetty/quire-docs/content/learn/github.md

 GitHub is a project management platform centered around git-based version control.
 That means it’s a good place to host your project and track changes to it, whether you’re working on your own, or with a team of collaborators.
 The Getty uses GitHub to manage all of its publications, as well as Quire itself.

 To get started, you just need to [sign up for a free GitHub account](http://github.com/join), and [download and install the free GitHub Desktop software](https://desktop.github.com/).
-(Advance users will often use git and GitHub from their {{< q-glossary "command-line shell" >}}.)
+(Advance users will often use git and GitHub from their {{< q-def "command-line shell" >}}.)

 ## Hosting Your Project Code on GitHub